Ram Dass: Foundations and Living/Dying Project

 In the early 1970s, Ram Dass taught workshops on conscious aging and dying around the United States.
 Elisabeth Kübler-Ross was one of his students.
 Ram Dass helped create the Dying Project with its Executive Director Dale Borglum, whom he had met in India.
 At the time, Borglum was also executive director of the Hanuman Foundation.
 The Living/Dying Project, based in Marin, California, starting in 1986, was initially named the Dying Center and located in Santa Fe, New Mexico.
 The Dying Center was the first residential facility in the U.S. where people came to die "consciously".

+In 1981, he appeared on an Australian radio documentary about death and near-death experiences that aired on the ABC, And When I Die, Will I Be Dead?
+It was adapted into a book in 1987.

+Ram Dass also served on the faculty of the Metta Institute where he provided training on mindful and compassionate care of the dying.

 The Love Serve Remember Foundation was organized to preserve and continue the teachings of Neem Karoli Baba and Ram Dass.
-Ram Dass also served on the faculty of the Metta Institute where he provided training on mindful and compassionate care of the dying.

-Over the course of his life since the inception of his Hanuman Foundation, Ram Dass gave all of his book royalties and profits from teaching to his foundation and other charitable causes.
-The estimated amount of earnings he gave away annually ranges from $100,000 to $800,000.
+Over the course of his life, since the inception of the Hanuman Foundation, Ram Dass donated his book royalties and profits from teaching to his foundation and other charitable causes.
+The annual estimate of the earnings he donated ranges from $100,000 to $800,000.

 Later life

-At 60 years of age, Ram Dass began exploring Judaism seriously for the first time.
-"My belief is that I wasn't born into Judaism by accident, and so I needed to find ways to honor that", he says.
-"From a Hindu perspective, you are born as what you need to deal with, and if you just try and push it away, whatever it is, it's got you."
+His guru, Neem Karoli Baba, died on 11 September 1973.

-Leary and Ram Dass, who had grown apart after Ram Dass denounced Leary in a 1974 news conference, reconciled in 1983 at Harvard (at a reunion for the 20th anniversary of their controversial firing from the Harvard faculty), and reunited before Leary's death in May 1996.
+Timothy Leary and Ram Dass, who had grown apart after Ram Dass denounced Leary in a 1974 news conference, reconciled in 1983 at Harvard (at a reunion for the 20th anniversary of their controversial firing from the Harvard faculty), and reunited before Leary's death in May 1996.

-In February 1997, Ram Dass had a stroke that left him with expressive aphasia, which he interpreted as an act of grace.
-He stated, "The stroke was giving me lessons, and I realized that was grace—fierce grace ...
-Death is the biggest change we'll face, so we need to practice change."
-After he almost died from a second stroke during a trip to India in 2004, Ram Das moved to Maui and did not leave the Hawaiian Islands until July 2019, when he attended the consecration of a new Hanuman Mandir in Taos, New Mexico, on July 13, 2019, after which he returned to Hawaii where he remained until his death.
-He continued to make public appearances and to give talks at small venues; held retreats in Maui; and continued to teach through live webcasts.
-When asked if he could sum up his life's message, he replied, "I help people as a way to work on myself, and I work on myself to help people ... to me, that's what the emerging game is all about."
-Ram Dass was awarded the Peace Abbey Courage of Conscience Award in August 1991.